 After School Program FAQs

 Our After School Program (ASP), licensed by the NJ State, Department of Children and Families (DCF), offers high quality before and after school care.
 Children will be in a safe and secure environment under the supervision of experienced professionals.
 Group activities include both indoor and outdoor environment: arts & crafts, homework assistance, board games, reading, sports, usage of playground equipment, etc. One snack and drink will be offered daily.
 Parents may send a snack from home.
 Due to food allergies (sensitivities), snacks (and lunches on full days) must be entirely nut-free.
 Enrichment activities may include: robotics, science, cooperative games, art, jewelry making, etc. There is a separate fee for enrichment activities offered from outside vendors.
 Our program also provides coverage when schools have early dismissals, parent/teacher conferences, and most full days when school is not in session.
-(Please check Lawrence and Princeton Parent Handbooks for exceptions.)
+(Please check the Parent Handbook for exceptions.)

 Staff receive an intensive orientation and training program that includes: positive behavior management, conflict resolution, strategies for redirection of inappropriate behaviors, positive reinforcement techniques, child development, American Red Cross first aid, CPR/AED training and a 10 hour on-line training mandated by the Federal government.
 Children will only be released to those parents and individuals designated on the ASP application under “release of children”.